codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 This approach works in a way similar to functions like `strdup` or `asprintf`, which allocate required memory and pass its ownership to the caller.
 It's a good fit for Codewars kata because it's simple, effective, and works well in Codewars code runner.

-Potential issue with the mixed approach is not related to Codewars, but to "real world" C coding and design.
+A potential issue with the mixed approach is not related to Codewars, but to "real world" C coding and design.
 It might not work well for complex memory structures, or when a callee has to do advanced book-keeping and tracking of allocated memory.
-It also does not work well when passing data between modules (for example, between libraries, or from a library to main program).
+It also does not work well when passing data between modules (for example, between libraries, or from a library to the main program).

 ### Memory managed by the solution